MathieuParadis/catcher-game/README.md

 ## Enhancements
-### Real-Time Score Updates
-Integrate WebSocket communication using libraries like Socket.io or GraphQL subscriptions to provide real-time score updates.
+1. **Real-Time Score Updates:** Integrate WebSocket communication using libraries like Socket.io or GraphQL subscriptions to provide real-time score updates.